Incentivizing Collaboration for Detection of Credential Database Breaches: Data-Driven Simulations

 \section{Data-Driven Simulations}

-Next, we evaluate \prop bidding using the Cit0day dataset~\cite{Hunt:2020:Inside} \footnote{The dataset, leaked in November 2020, has been widely reported~\cite{Cimpanu:2020:23600,Endler:2021:How} and integrated into breach alerting services~\cite{Hunt:2020:Inside}, limiting the risk of harm from this study.
-Following prior work~\cite{Kim:2024:PassREfinder}, we anonymized email addresses and stored the data on an isolated machine to preserve privacy.}, which is a large credential dataset leaked from a credential-selling service.
-To measure password reuse precisely, we removed hashed and duplicate entries.
-Of the remaining entries, we retained entries belonging to the largest connected component of the user-site graph, since sites that share no users with peers trivially face no risk from credential stuffing.
-Post-preprocessing, the dataset contained over 108 million credential entries from 74 million users across nearly $8{,}000$ websites.
-We identified users by their email addresses.
-For any pair of sites sharing users, we defined the password reuse rate as the ratio of the number of shared users who use the same password on both sites to the number of shared users.
-Reuse was very common, with the median reuse rate exceeding $0.94$.
-We refer readers to \cref{sec:cit0day} for more details on the dataset.
+Next, we evaluate \prop bidding using the Cit0day dataset~\cite{Hunt:2020:Inside}.
+The dataset has been widely reported~\cite{Cimpanu:2020:23600,Endler:2021:How} and integrated into breach alerting services~\cite{Hunt:2020:Inside}, limiting the risk of harm in our analysis.
+Following prior work~\cite{Kim:2024:PassREfinder}, we anonymized all email addresses and stored the data on an isolated machine to preserve privacy.

+We cleaned the dataset by removing hashed and duplicate records and retained only the largest connected component of the user-site graph, since sites that share no users with peers face no risk from credential stuffing.
+The resulting dataset had over 108 million credential entries across nearly $8{,}000$ websites from 74 million users, identified by their email addresses.
+For any pair of sites sharing users, we defined the password reuse rate as the fraction of shared users using the same password on both sites.
+Reuse was pervasive, with a median rate above $0.94$. \Cref{sec:cit0day} has more details.